awsdocs/amazon-personalize-developer-guide/doc_source/limits.md

 | Total number of active event trackers\. | 500 |
 | Total number of active solutions\. | 500 |
 | Total number of active campaigns\. | 5 |

+## Requesting a Quota Increase<a name="requesting-limit-increase"></a>

+ For adjustable quotas, you can request a quota increase\.
+Adjustable Amazon Personalize quotas are as follows:
++  Active campaigns
++  Active filters
++  Pending or In Progress batch inference jobs
++  Pending or In Progress solution versions
++  Rate of PutEvents requests

+ To request a quota increase, use the [Service Quotas console](https://console.aws.amazon.com/servicequotas/) and follow the steps in the [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) section of the *Service Quotas User Guide*\.